The 5 Best Augmented Reality Games (2020 Edition)

 In many augmented reality experiences, the user’s GPS is used to create a more realistic approach to gaming, allowing for the seamless transition between real-world environments and technological ones.

 It is plain to see that augmented reality has brought us leaps and bounds technologically to places where we haven’t been before.
-That is fine, but what about the most important thing to us all?
+That is fine, but what about the most important thing for us all?
 I am of course talking about GAMES.

 2020’s List of Best Augmented Reality Games